alexcarriero/class_imbalance_project/README.md

-4. Go to the folder  visualize_results and open the R Markdown file app.Rmd.
+4. Go to the folder  visualize_results and open the R Markdown file [`app.Rmd`](./visualize_results/app.Rmd).
 Click "Run Document" to view a Shiny App displaying all results.

-5. Finally go to the folder manuscript and open the README for details regarding the manuscript and supplementary materials for this project.
+5. Finally go to the folder manuscript and open the [`README`](./manuscript/README.txt) for details regarding the manuscript and supplementary materials for this project.